kamal-na/urlShortener-AVAN/README.md

 <br>

   #### Test
-  I add multiple test for testing and for this job you can run below command:
+  I have been add multiple test for testing and for this job you can run below command:

   ```
   python manage.py test